Tachypleus gigas: Distribution and habitat

-Behavior, ecology and conservation
+Breeding

 The lifecycle of T. gigas is relatively long and involves a large number of instars.
 The eggs are about 3.7 mm in diameter.
 The freshly hatched larvae, known as trilobite larvae, have no tail, and are 8 mm long.
 Males are thought to pass through 12 moults before reaching sexual maturity, while females pass through 13 moults.

+Ecology

 The diet of T. gigas is chiefly composed of molluscs, detritus, and polychaetes, which it seeks on the ocean floor.
 House crows have been observed to turn T. gigas over and eat the soft underside, while gulls only attack individuals that are already stranded upside-down.

 Since horseshoe crabs do not moult after they have reached sexual maturity, they are often colonised by epibionts.
 The dominant diatoms are species of the genera Navicula, Nitzschia, and Skeletonema.
 Among the larger organisms, the sea anemone Metridium, the bryozoan Membranipora, the barnacle Balanus amphitrite, and the bivalves Anomia and Crassostrea are the most frequent colonists of T. gigas.
 Rarer epibionts include green algae, flatworms, tunicates, isopods, amphipods, gastropods, mussels, pelecypods, annelids, and polychaetes.

+Conservation

 Tachypleus gigas is listed as Data Deficient on the IUCN Red List.